dxc04/kaindli/README.md

-# emquest
+# kaindli

-> Employee Requests Portal
+> kaindli is an app which serves as a portal to post and manage requests within an organization.

 ## Build Setup